alex7kom/node-steam-tradeoffers/README.md

 ## cancelOffer(tradeofferid[, callback])

 `declineOffer` or `acceptOffer` that was sent to you. `cancelOffer` that you sent.
 The second argument to `callback` will be an object with response from Steam, but don't expect anything meaningful in it.

+# FAQ

+Please read this list of common issues before creating an issue.

+### Q. I get `Access Denied` error when I start my bot.

+A. In most cases `Access Denied` error means that your account is limited.
+See [Steam Support article about limited accounts](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663).

+### Q. I can't login to my account.

+A. Double check that your account credentials and Steam Guard code are correct.
+This is never a problem of `steam-tradeoffers`.
+Examples here use [node-steam](https://github.com/seishun/node-steam) library to do Steam login.

+### Q. I can't make/accept/etc. trade offers.

+A. There are two major possible cases:

+* Your params are incorrect and/or items are not tradable.

+* Your account can't trade which is normal for all new logins.
+Wait for 1-2 weeks, do not remove `sentry` file.
+There are also some rare cases when even old enough logins can't trade.
+That means you are very unlucky.
+Remove `sentry` file and login again.
+Blame Steam.

+There are also some cases when Steam fails to send a trade offer due to its internal reasons, or returns errors even in cases of success.
+You know, blame Steam.

+### Q. What does `Web authentication 401, retrying` message mean?

+A. It means that `node-steam` at least once failed to get cookies from Steam.
+Most of the time you can safely ignore it.

+### Q. I don't see my question answered here.
+Can I email you or add you on Steam?

+A. No. Feel free to open an issue, but try search first.

 # How to contribute